Nazaadp/mediaStream/README.md

 ## 🤝 Contributing

-This is a private project.
-For questions or suggestions, contact the maintainer.
+For questions or suggestions, refer to `WORKFLOW.md` for architectural guidelines when contributing.

 ## ⚠️ Legal Disclaimer